Smessages/ProjectC/README.md

 The steps are pretty simple

 - we create the deployments with the images we just built
-- we expose the deployments
+- we expose the deployment
 - we create an ingress
 - we access our applications in the web browser

-to give a little bit of context about the applications that we built.
+little refresh just to give a little bit of context about the application we are building,

 Marketplace as you could guess from the name is marketplace app(microservice) that will be communicating wwith another microservice which in our project is called Recommendattions(microservice) .